The best things to do in Oaxaca City, Mexico

 Uber eats is also available here if you want a simple night in with some great food from local restaurants.

-What food to try
+What local food to try in Oaxaca City

 Tlayudas- huge tortillas served with refried beans, lettuce, cheese and avocado.

-Mole- A chocolate based sauce with up to 20 ingredients depending on the variety including chile, licorice and nutmeg.
+Mole- A chocolate based sauce with up to 20 ingredients depending on the variety including chile, liquorice and nutmeg.
 There are seven varieties to try; negro, amarillo, verde, colorado, rojo, mancha manteles, and chichilo negro.

 Tasajo- Dried beef often found on tacos or as a meal on its own.